DavidBM/useful-javascript/README.md

 <a name="avoid-side-effects"></a>
 ### Avoid Side Effects
-A function produces a side effect if it does anything other than take a value in and return another value or values.
+A function produces a side effect if it does anything other than take values and returning another value.
 A side effect could be writing to a file, modifying some global variable, or accidentally wiring all your money to a Russian guy.

 Now, you do need to have side effects in a program in some occasions.
 Like the previous example, you might need to write to a file.
-What you want to do is to centralize where you are doing this.
-Don't have several functions and classes that write to a particular file.
-Have one service that does it.
-One and only one.
+What you should to do is to centralize where you are doing this.
+Better to have one service that centralizes the access to a file instead of several classes that write all in the same file.

 The main point is to avoid common pitfalls like sharing state between objects without any structure, using mutable data types that can be written to by anything, and not centralizing where your side effects occur.
-This is very related with [no code duplication](remove-duplicate-code).
+This is very related with [no code duplication](#remove-duplicate-code-dry-dont-repeat-yourself).

 **Bad:**
 ```javascript